GCOM7140/group-project/README.md

 and Wickham 2017] and [Text Mining With R][Silge and Robinson 2017] are applied [accurately, collaboratively, and reproducibly][Parker 2017].
-* The techniques being performed complement one another and create synergies that offer deeper insights than the individual analyses may offer independently.
+* The techniques being performed complement one another and create synergies that offer deeper insights than the individual analyses would offer independently.
 * A knowledgeable individual could [reproduce][Peng 2011] the report's findings with ease, because the group's submission provides access to not only the report, but also self-contained, executable code and the data being analyzed.
 * Visualizations are used in ways that force the reader to notice [unexpected phenomena][Grolemund and Wickham 2017, 3.3].
-* Hoofbeats are interpreted as signs of horses not [zebras][Sotos 2006].
 * Statements about methodological limitations are made at appropriate times.

 ### Action Plan (20%)
 * All relevant elements of your Instagram campaign are covered in detail.
-* What should be posted (i.e., picture, caption, location, tags) and why it should be posted at the time you recommend is discussed expansively.
+* What should be posted (i.e., picture, caption, location, tags) and when it should be posted are outlined fully.
 * The overall recommendation being proposed is creative (i.e., novel and useful).
-* Recommendations stem from analytical results, which provides legitimacy to the action plan.
 * Goals related to follower engagement and sales are set in [specific, measurable, achievable, relevant, and time-bound][Miller 2018] ways in order to establish expected results.

 ### Style \& Grammar (10%)
-* The expectations that Prof. Patterson set in Communication&mdash;which include, but are not limited to, BLUF writing, SAS headings/tables/figures, and SEC plain English&mdash;are met or exceeded at all times.
+* The expectations set in Communication&mdash;which include, but are not limited to, BLUF writing, SAS headings/tables/figures, and SEC plain English&mdash;are met or exceeded at all times.
 * Tables and figures are all formatted properly and [effectively][Grolemund and Wickham 2017, 28.1].
 * Appendices are used appropriately and as needed.